aks/bash-lib/README.md

     real_eval "EXPRESSION" [SCALE]

-The 0 bash function evaluates EXPRESSION using syntax, operators and functions as described is the "bc" manual.
-All numbers and variables within EXPRESSION are interpreted by .
+The 0 bash function evaluates `EXPRESSION` using syntax, operators and functions as described is the `bc` manual.
+All numbers and variables within `EXPRESSION` are interpreted by .
 If 1 > 0, an error occured.

 In addition to the operators and functions defined by , the following additional functions are also made available: